 1. Buy Stain-Resistant Fabrics

 Before buying items like sofas, chairs and rugs, make sure that cleaning is something that you can handle on your own.
-Stain-resistant fabrics include treated leather, microfiber, coated cotton and wool blends.
+Stain-resistant fabrics include treated leather, microfiber, coated cotton and other materials blended with wool.

 2. Use Washable Bedding

-If you’re like many people, you let your dog into bed with you.
-Whether you have a huge Doberman or a tiny Pug, you’ll need bedding materials that are easily washable.
+If you’re like many people, you may let your dog into bed with you.
+Whether you have a huge Doberman or a tiny pug, you’ll need bedding materials that are easily washable.
 Duvet covers that can go in the washer and then right to the dryer on a low setting are your best bet.
 In the summer months, opt for a few layers of cotton blankets.

-3. Choose Rugs Wisely For Your Home
+3. Choose Rugs Wisely

 4. Consider Alternative Window Treatments

 Floor-to-ceiling draperies can be gorgeous, but they may not make sense for a household with a dog.
-The cost of having them cleaned and replaced if your dog does some damage can also be astoundingly high.
+The cost of having them cleaned and replaced if your dog does damage can also be astoundingly high.

 5. Try Matching Your Pet

 It might sound a little crazy to match the color scheme of your home to your dog, but if you deal with lots of shedding, doing this might help you keep your sanity.
 This can also reduce your vacuuming.

-Take your dog into account by using these tips to help you decorate your home.
+Use all these tips to help you decorate your home.
 When you’re done, you will have a space that’s just right for you and your puppy pal!